 It is also possible to grow your own SCOBY.

-You can do so by using raw, unflavored kombucha and 1 cup (250 ml) of green or black tea sweetened with 1–2 tablespoons (14–28 grams) of sugar.
+You can do so by using a 16 oz bottle of raw, unflavored kombucha and 1 cup (250 ml) of green or black tea sweetened with 1–2 tablespoons (14–28 grams) of sugar.

 Simply combine the kombucha and cooled tea in a jar and cover it tightly with a coffee filter or dishrag.